AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ![Reveal File action for an asset](assets/revealfile_action_da2.png "Reveal File action for an asset")

-Click **[!UICONTROL Reveal File]**, or **[!UICONTROL Reveal]** on a folder, to open Windows Explorer or Mac Finder with the file or folder preselected on your local machine.
+Click **[!UICONTROL Reveal File]**, or **[!UICONTROL Reveal Folder]** on a folder, to open Windows Explorer or Mac Finder with the file or folder preselected on your local machine.
 The option is useful to, say place the AEM files in the native applications that support placing or linking local files.
 To see how to place files in Adobe InDesign, see [Placing graphics](https://helpx.adobe.com/indesign/using/placing-graphics.html).

-The **[!UICONTROL Reveal File]** action opens a local network share, that displays only the assets that are available locally – that is, it displays assets that were revealed, downloaded, or opened/edited using the AEM desktop app actions.
+The **[!UICONTROL Reveal File]** action opens a local network share, that displays only the assets that are available locally – that is, it displays assets that were revealed, downloaded, or opened/edited using the app.
 The local network share does not upload any changes to AEM.
 To upload the changes, explicitly use **[!UICONTROL Upload Changes]** or **[!UICONTROL Upload]** actions in the app.

 >[!NOTE]
 >